dibelogrivaya/DBChatAvatarView/README.md

 # DBChatAvatarSample

-Sample for DBChatAvatarView - a control, which allow you to create group avatar for a chat.
+The control, which allow you to create group avatar for a chat.

 ## Screenshot